pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-centralized-workflow.md

 You can use Git to help a team collaborate on informal or internal documents in a very simple way.
 If you use a graphical Git client and a WYSIWYG Markdown editor, the workflow is easy for people who like things simple.
 At the same time, Markdown in Git is powerful enough for engineers and integrates with their tools.

-The centralized Git workflow can be an effective way for content creators, managers, and engineers to collaborate on non-production content such as specifications, planning documents, newsletters, internal documentation, and the like.
+The centralized workflow can be an effective way for content creators, managers, and engineers to collaborate on non-production content such as specifications, planning documents, newsletters, internal documentation, and the like.

 ![Diagram of centralized Git workflow](../img/git-centralized-workflow.png)

 In this workflow, everyone works on the same branch.
+This makes things easy for simple collaboration.

+!!!
+Note
-While this makes things easy for simple collaboration, it will cause headaches for larger teams, more complex content, or in a production environment.
-If you're publishing a large website or documentation set with a team of collaborators, you should consider using [GitHub Flow](../recipes-gitflow/) instead.
+    If you're publishing a large website or documentation set in a production environment with with a substantial number of collaborators, you should consider using [GitHub Flow](../recipes-gitflow/) instead.

 ## Ingredients